 2. Elderberry Benefits and Dangers, by Healthline “Elderberry is one of the most commonly used medicinal plants in the world.
 Traditionally, Native Americans used it to treat infections, while the ancient Egyptians used it to heal burns.
 Today, elderberry is most often taken as a supplement to treat cold and flu symptoms.
 However, the raw berries, bark and leaves of the plant are also known to be poisonous and cause stomach problems.”

 3. Toddlers & Elderberry Supplements, by SFGate “Elderberry is available in capsules as well as in syrups and tinctures.
-However, elderberry supplements have not been approved by the U.S. Food and Drug Administration for the treatment or prevention of any medical condition.
+However, elderberry supplements have not been approved by the U.S. FDA for the treatment or prevention of any medical condition.
 Do not give a supplement containing elderberry to a toddler without consulting a pediatrician.”

 4. Wikipedia: Sambucus See sections “Traditional medicine” and “Potential toxicity”